Sam Shurey

 Overview

-For further information on Sam’s specialist areas of work please see the expertise tabs below.
+For further information on Sam’s experience please see the expertise tabs below.

 Professional Discipline and Regulatory Law

-In addition to his sports disciplinary, regulatory, and safeguarding work, Sam also accepts instructions in professional disciplinary matters across a range of sectors, including but not limited to:
+In addition to his sports disciplinary, regulatory, and safeguarding work, Sam also has significant experience in professional disciplinary matters.

 • Articles